Redwood Logistics: Understanding FAK (Freight All Kinds)

 Shipping mixed freight pallets

-A pallet with different freight classifications will be classified according to the items with the highest classification.
-If you ship goods in this manner, negotiating a FAK can lead to considerable savings. *See the example above.
+When you have a pallet with different freight classifications, it will be classified according to the items with the highest classification.
+If you ship goods in this manner, negotiating a FAK can lead to considerable savings. \See the example above.*

 Shipping density-based commodities